IllinoisOntoDev/Disability/README.md

 2. Incorporated classmates' ontologies related to employment.

 These ontologies allowed me to include more ways to describe a "person," such as "student," "prisoner," and "employee."
 Previously, my ontology was limited to "person with disability" as a "person."
-While pivotal to my ontology, a "person" is more than their disabilities. "student," "prisoner," and "employee."
+While pivotal to my ontology, a "person" is more than their disabilities.

 Additionally, these ontologies allowed me to expand upon forms of schooling or employment.
 In the past, I had a class "employment" which mainly conveyed "current employment."
 Now, I have assertions and inferences for employment-related concepts such as "self-employment," "retired," and "not employed."